-Though Tastyworks is a US 🗽 based broker, it’s perfectly possible for European residents to open an account as well.
-Tastyworks offers many advantages over European alternatives, such as $0 fees for buying and selling stocks and ETFs, a unique 💻 trading platform, and—most important—one can use Tastyworks to access US domiciled ETFs, otherwise unavailable to Europeans.
+Though Tastytrade is a U.S. 🗽 based broker, it’s perfectly possible for European/U.K. residents to open an account as well.
+Tastytrade offers many advantages over European alternatives, such as $0 fees for buying and selling stocks and ETFs, a unique 💻 trading platform, and—most important—one can use Tastytrade to access US domiciled ETFs, otherwise unavailable to Europeans.

 Registering an account

-First of all, head over to the Tastyworks account registration page by clicking this link.
+First of all, head over to the Tastytrade account registration page by clicking this link.
 Fill in your email address, username, and desired password. 🔑

 After clicking ‘Continue’, an email 📧 will be sent.
 Be sure to open the email in a new tab, and click the link to verify your email address within 72 hours ⏲️ or the link will expire.
 For me, the email ended up in the spam folder, so be sure to check there as well!